Tim-Smith1/readmdgenerator/zzzz.md

 ---
 ## License
-  License used for this project - undefined
+  License used for this project - Apache
   * For more information on license types, please reference this website for additional licensing information - [https: //choosealicense.com/](https://choosealicense.com/).
 ---